Vine Ripe Nutrition Logo

 • Mung beans

-I am excited to share this green chili stew with you.
+I am excited to share this vegetarian green chili stew recipe with you.
 I used to miss the traditional stew recipe which used white beans and were more difficult for me to digest.
 I also wanted to make a vegetarian version.
 This stew uses lower fodmap lentils, garbanzo beans and potatoes.
 And with roasted poblano peppers, tomatillos and topped with fresh pico de gallo, sliced avocados and grated cheese.
 Served with tortilla chips, what is not to love!

 This low fodmap stew has lentils and garbanzo beans.